Tmumbashu/DSAProject/README.md

 This Phonebook Application is a simple yet efficient phonebook management system built using **Blazor** and **MudBlazor**.
 It allows users to **insert**, **search**, **delete**, **update**, and **sort contacts**, with an emphasis on efficient data structures such as **Hash Tables** and **Tries** for storage and retrieval.
 We are not connecting to a database as of now

 ### Key Features
-- **Contact Management**: Create, update, delete, and search contacts.
+- **Contact Management**: Easily create, update, delete, and search for contacts.
 - **Modular Design**: The app is structured into multiple modules, each focusing on a specific functionality.
 - **Custom Validation**: Phone numbers are validated to ensure they start with '0' and contain exactly 5 digits.
 - **Dialog Management**: Using `MudBlazor` dialogs for creating and editing contacts, providing a smooth UI/UX experience.